mariannaas/Cypress_example/README.md

 Task description:

- -Build test framework for online casino game by using JavaScript and any exisiting test framework
+ -Build test framework for online casino game 'spinning slot machine' by using JavaScript and any exisiting test framework

  -I have used: https://www.cypress.io/